Honghui-Zhang/Honghui-Zhang.github.io/README.md

 I am an PhD candidate and researcher.
 My research focuses on molecular dynamics and biophysical studies of proteins and nucleic acids.
 I mainly use statistical tools to carry out my research works.

 PROFILE:
-* Highly self-motivated researcher with demonstrated research expertise modeling hydro-climatology processes.
+* Highly self-motivated researcher with demonstrated research expertise modeling large protein function processes.
 * Strong interpersonal skills with a good sense of teamwork.
-* Programming Skills: R, C/C++, and Python in both Unix and Windows environments.
+* Programming Skills: R, Python in both Unix and Windows environments.
-* Rich experience in modeling and GIS, using MIKE, SWMM, DSSAT, and QGIS.
+* Rich experience in modeling.

 ## Selected Journal Publications